Abdominal radiation - dischargeRadiation - abdomen - discharge; Cancer - abdominal radiation; Lymphoma - abdominal radiation

 - Wait 1 to 2 hours after your treatment before eating.

-- Your doctor may prescribe medicines to help.
+- Your provider may prescribe medicines to help.

 For an upset stomach: